armin3600/infinite-resources-multiplier-fork/README.md

 # Infinite Resources

-Fork of Sonaxaton's factorio mod with a little tweak
+Fork of Sonaxaton's Factorio mod, tweaked to allow adjusting of richness of fluid patches.